hbctraining/Training-modules/Tidyverse_ggplot2/lessons/intro_tidyverse.md

                 GO_term = term.name)
 ```

->> In the case of two packages with functions named exactly the same (or if you want to use a function from a library that has not been loaded), you can use `::` with the package name before it and the function name after it.
-In the example above, we wanted to use the `rename` function specifically from the `dplyr` package and not any of the other packages (or base R) which may have the `rename` function.
+> **NOTE:**  In the case of two packages with identical function names, you can use `::` with the package name before and the function name after (e.g `stats::filter()`) to ensure that the correct function is implemented.
+The `::` can also be used to bring in a function from a library without loading it first.

+In the example above, we wanted to use the `rename` function specifically from the `dplyr` package, and not any of the other packages (or base R) which may have the `rename()` function.

 ***
 **Exercise**